itatsmove/smovechallenge/challenges/cantina.md

 ### Bonus points

+#### QA Infrastructure

+What are your thought on the ideal QA infrastructure for the given sample project?
+What would you advise the DevOps team to implement (stages, on-demand test instances, etc.)?

+#### API

 The site hits a few simple endpoints to get the displayed data.
 Here's the specification that the engineers worked off when implementing the API:

 ```